Can I change PowerPoint starting slide number?

 The first step to change all fonts in PowerPoint is to select all the slides that you want to update.
 There are a three different ways to select all slides:

-If you want to change font on specific slides only, a good way to do this is by clicking on the View tab on the ribbon, and then clicking on Slide Sorter.
-This will show you a preview of all slides that is larger than the thumbnail view, which makes it easy to select the specific slides.
+If you want to change font on specific PowerPoint slides only, a good way to do this is by clicking on the View tab on the PowerPoint ribbon, and then clicking on Slide Sorter.
+This will show you a preview of all PowerPoint slides in a format that is larger than the thumbnail view - making it easier to select the specific slides.

-The next step is to open the Replace Fonts dialog box.
+The next step is to open PowerPoints Replace Fonts dialog box.
 This is where you can choose the font that you want to replace and the font that you want to use instead.

 The Replace Fonts dialog box in PowerPoint has two drop-down menus: one for the font that you want to replace, and one for the font that you want to use instead.

 To choose the font that you want to replace, click on the first PowerPoint drop-down menu and select the font name from the list.
-Note that if you are not sure what font your text is using, you can check it by clicking on any text box and looking at the Font group on the Home tab.
+Note that if you are not sure what font your text is using in PowerPoint, you can check it by clicking on any text box and looking at the Font group on the Home tab.

-In the example below I am selecting to replace Arial Nova Light font with Aptos font.
+In the example shown in the screenshot below I am selecting to replace Arial Nova Light font with Aptos font.

 Once you have finished changing fonts, you can close the dialog box by clicking the close button or the X button at the top right corner.

-If you change your mind once you have completed replacing fonts, you can undo the font change by pressing shortcut Ctrl+Z on your keyboard.
+If you change your mind once you have completed replacing fonts, you can undo the font change by pressing the undo PowerPoint shortcut Ctrl+Z on your keyboard.
 Or you can repeat the steps above and replace your new font with another alternative.

 Here are some hints and tips that may help you if you encounter any problems when changing all fonts in PowerPoint: